Types page

 str = multiplier(10, 20);

-//Type 'number' is not assignable to type 'string'.
+// Type 'number' is not assignable to type 'string'.

 Type inference can be a very helpful tool in refactoring code and helping better document expectations for our code.
+However, many code bases require explicit return types on all functions or on exported functions.

 Type assertions